-The Graduate Program in Biomedical Sciences is organized as an interdisciplinary, interdepartmental, and intercampus program, comprised of faculty actively engaged in biomedical research.
-The goal of the program is to train scientists in a collaborative scientific community driven by creativity and innovation.
-The program gives students access to resources and faculty from the Tulane School of Medicine, School of Science and Engineering, School of Public Health and Tropical Medicine, and the Tulane Regional Primate Research Center.
+The program consists of a PhD program and Master's degree programs in Anatomy, Biochemistry and Molecular Biology, Human Genetics and Genomics, Microbiology and Immunology, Pathology and Laboratory Medicine, Pharmacology and Physiology.
+PhD candidates graduate with a Biomedical Science degree and may specialize in one of the seven Master's specialties listed above.
+The program is organized as an interdisciplinary, interdepartmental, and intercampus program, comprised of faculty actively engaged in biomedical research.
+The goal of the PhD program is to train scientists in a collaborative scientific community driven by creativity and innovation.
+Students have access to resources and faculty from the Tulane School of Medicine, School of Science and Engineering, School of Public Health and Tropical Medicine, and the Tulane Regional Primate Research Center.
 The curriculum is guided by a board of representatives composed of members of each department.

+All Departments offer a 1-year Master's program designed to to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
 Some departments also offer 2-year, research-intensive M.S. programs designed to enhance the academic credentials and scientific research experience of graduates and prepare them for careers in academic or industrial research.
-Check individual Departmental websites for more information.
+Check individual Master's Program websites for more information.
+Applications open October 1st